PaddleRoundThePier is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you.

 Too many small fishBall size too smallMake golf ball-sized for big fish

-If you're new to bait fishing, check out this beginner fishing guide for additional technique tips.
+If you're new to bait fishing, check out this beginner fishing guide for additional technique tips that will help you get started.

 Quick Answer: Refrigerated dough balls last 3-5 days in airtight containers, while frozen balls remain effective for up to 3 months.